Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 ## Libraries, Frameworks and Technologies
 ---------------

-- [Materialize](https://materializecss.com/) - Materialize was used to for its wasy to use grid and repsonsive layout.
+- [Bootstrap](https://bootstrap.com/) - Bootstrap was used to for its easy to use grid and repsonsive layout.
 Elelments of the navbar, cards and forms were taken from the site.

 - [Coolors](https://coolors.co) - Used to create colour palette and test colour themes.